 Finally, all you have to do is follow installation instructions for your new shocks, making sure to apply thread-locking compounds to the studs to ensure stability.
 Once everything is installed tightly, your shocks are good for another 50,000 miles (80,467 kilometers).

-Explore the links on the next page to learn even more about your vehicle's suspension system.
+Explore the links below to learn even more about your vehicle's suspension system.